Berry paradox: Formal analogues

 Using programs or proofs of bounded lengths, it is possible to construct an analogue of the Berry expression in a formal mathematical language, as has been done by Gregory Chaitin.
 Though the formal analogue does not lead to a logical contradiction, it does prove certain impossibility results.

-Boolos (1989) built on a formalized version of Berry's paradox to prove Gödel's incompleteness theorem in a new and much simpler way.
+George Boolos (1989) built on a formalized version of Berry's paradox to prove Gödel's incompleteness theorem in a new and much simpler way.
 The basic idea of his proof is that a proposition that holds of x if and only if x = n for some natural number n can be called a definition for n, and that the set {(n, k): n has a definition that is k symbols long} can be shown to be representable (using Gödel numbers).
 Then the proposition "m is the first number not definable in less than k symbols" can be formalized and shown to be a definition in the sense just stated.

 Relationship with Kolmogorov complexity

-It is not possible in general to unambiguously define what is the minimal number of symbols required to describe a given string (given a specific description mechanism).
-In this context, the terms string and number may be used interchangeably, since a number is actually a string of symbols, e.g. an English word (like the word "eleven" used in the paradox) while, on the other hand, it is possible to refer to any word with a number, e.g. by the number of its position in a given dictionary or by suitable encoding.
+It is not possible in general to unambiguously define what is the minimal number of symbols required to describe a given string in natural language.
+In this context, the terms string and number may be used interchangeably, since a number is actually a string of symbols, e.g. an English word (like the word "eleven" used in the paradox) while, on the other hand, it is possible to refer to any word with a number, e.g. by the number of its position in a given dictionary or by suitable encoding(such as utf-8).
 Some long strings can be described exactly using fewer symbols than those required by their full representation, as is often achieved using data compression.
 The complexity of a given string is then defined as the minimal length that a description requires in order to (unambiguously) refer to the full representation of that string.

 The Kolmogorov complexity is defined using formal languages, or Turing machines which avoids ambiguities about which string results from a given description.
 It can be proven that the Kolmogorov complexity is not computable.
 The proof by contradiction shows that if it were possible to compute the Kolmogorov complexity, then it would also be possible to systematically generate paradoxes similar to this one, i.e. descriptions shorter than what the complexity of the described string implies.
 That is to say, the definition of the Berry number is paradoxical because it is not actually possible to compute how many words are required to define a number, and we know that such computation is not possible because of the paradox.